aksuanil/book-app/README.md

 ## Project Structure <a name = "project-structure"></a>

-Most of the code lives in 'client/src' and 'service' folders and looks like this:
+Most of the code lives in 'client/src' and 'server' folders and looks like this:

 ```sh
 client